 The School of Social Work offers the Bachelor of Social Work (BSW) degree.
 The BSW degree prepares beginning generalist social work professionals for social work practice within a liberal arts education.

 Graduates of the undergraduate social work program receive a BSW degree from the University of North Carolina Wilmington, which is fully accredited by the North Carolina Association of Colleges and Universities, the Commission of Colleges of the Southern Association of Colleges and Schools, and the Council on Social Work Education.

 The School of Social Work reflects the commitment of the social work profession to encourage diversity both in our society and in the profession.
 This commitment thus seeks the development of a community of students and faculty that reflects the diversity of our regional community.

 Students must submit an application by the

-and be admitted to the program in order to be designated as a Social Work major and eligible to register for the next sequence of social work courses.
-Any applications after the March 1st deadline will be reviewed on a case by case basis.
+with a rolling admissions after the deadline.
+Students must be admitted to the program in order to be designated as a Social Work major and eligible to register for the next sequence of social work courses.
+Any applications after the March 1st deadline will be reviewed on a rolling admissions basis.